🎧 Real entrepreneurs. Real stories.

 Any business that was hit hard by COVID-19 experienced relatively similar struggles.
 Maintaining cash flow, stabilizing customer interest, and retaining their workforce were all prevalent issues that remained consistent no matter the business size or industry.
 And while we like to paint broad pictures of success with the likes of eCommerce and digital services, it’s difficult to mark clear industry winners or losers this year.

-For example, restaurants and food trucks are widely reported in the news as businesses fighting for survival as they face closures, health regulations, layoffs, and diminished interest.
-While we have seen these news stories ourselves, in our study more than 50% of respondents reported a positive impact or no impact at all.
+For example, restaurants and food trucks have been shown as businesses fighting on the front lines as they deal with closures, health regulations, layoffs, and diminished interest.
+Not to say that isn’t happening, but according to our respondents, more than 50% have seen a positive impact or no impact at all.

 How small businesses adapted to survive